Red Sox vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Bailey Ober (4-3) will take the mound for the Twins, his 11th start of the season.
+- Sonny Gray (4-1) will take the mound for the Twins, his 15th start of the season.

 |Opponent